AmplitudeAudio/sdk/docs/content/docs/project-setup/02-engine-config.md

 `enum` `default: Y`

 This property may help you to not perform additional math while integrating Amplitude in your game or your game engine.
-It specifies the up axis you use in your game.
+It specifies the up-axis you use in your game.
 Possible values are:

 | ID  | Name |
 | --- | ---- |